-GAT 101 -Introduction to Graphic Arts Technology IAI: None
+GAT 101 - Introduction to Graphic Arts Technology

+IAI: None

+1.2

 Introduction to Graphic Arts Technology is a series of lectures, discussions, presentations, and laboratory experiences, designed to orient students to the breadth of the graphic arts industry.
 Topics discussed include the historical aspects of the industry as well as the current technology utilized in the production of printed matter.

 Prerequisite: None Credit: 4 semester hours Lecture: 2 Lab: 4

-GAT 105 -Basic Photography IAI: None
+GAT 105 -Basic Photography

-1.2 Basic Photography is a systematic approach to mastering the fundamental techniques and concepts of photography.
+Basic Photography is a systematic approach to mastering the fundamental techniques and concepts of photography.
 Emphasis is placed on operation of photographic equipment using black and white materials and processing procedures.
 Photographic principles covered include light and its characteristics, depth-of-field, and composition.
 Use of these principles leads the student from an original idea to the creation of black and white photographs.
-Prerequisite: None Credit: 3 semester hours Lecture: 2 Lab: 2
+Prerequisite: None

+GAT 110-

-GAT 110 -Introduction to Photoshop
+Introduction to Photoshop

 Introduction to Photoshop will familiarize the student with the composition and editing capabilities of Adobe Photoshop.
 This course is laboratory-based and each student will be required to complete a variety of activities utilizing the software.
-Prerequisite: None Credit: 2 semester hours Lecture: 1 Lab: 2

-GAT 115 -Introduction to Illustrator

-Introduction to Illustrator orients the student to vector-based graphic design software to create original artwork as well as modify and recreate existing files for production output.
 Prerequisite: None

+Credit: 2 semester hours

+Leb: 2

+GAT 115 - Introduction to Illustrator

+IAI: None Introduction to Illustrator orients the student to vector-based graphic design software to create original artwork as well as modify and recreate existing files for production output.